nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/persistent-storage/volumes.md

 ```

 We see the volume here as the disk 'vdb', which matches the `/dev/vdb/` we
-noted in the Attached To column.
+noted in "Attached To" column.

 Create a filesystem on the volume and mount it - in the example we create an
 `ext4` filesystem: